MysteryPuppy/Guide-to-Professional-Web-Design/guide/Styling Conventions & Coding.md

 This same concept goes for Javascript/other code files as well.
 Keep your different languages seperate and your work directories neat.
 It is easy to think *well, as long as it works it's fine...* but this is a short-sighted way of thinking because you *will* need to do a lot of editing later and your project *will* get messy later if you carelessly put many languages/functions in one file.
 Be warned!

-## GitHub Etiquette

 ## Logos & Company Assets
 Working at a company comes with some legal and branding issues artists should be aware of.
 If the company has a specific color pallet, ask for the specific color codes and use them in your designs.
-* Do not warp, unevenly scale, or distort the company logo.
+Do not warp, unevenly scale, or distort the company logo.
+Changing up the logo/colors too much can cause people to not be able to recognize the company.

 ## Accessibility
 When making websites for a company you should keep in mind that many different kinds of people will be viewing this site and the content and not all of them may have the same physical abilities.
 A site is accessable when people with visual, motor, speech, auditory, or cognitive disabilities can use it.
 There are some basic rules that should be followed to make your site easier for more people to use!

 1. Use high-contrast colors
-2. All images should have and alt value that describes the image
+2. All images should have an alt value that describes the image
 3. Use labels instead of placeholder text
 4. Remeber that some people are colorblind and so important information should not be conveyed only through colors